 wouldn’t you want a glossed neck?
 Well, glossed neck might look great,

 but they stick.
 It is much easier for the finger to stick to the fret

 The non-gloss design will give you the capabilities to easily glide up and down the neck.
 This is something that professional players love.
 And, this is one feature that will really enhance the playing abilities of the amateur players.

-Take Advantage Of The Onboard Electronics
+The Onboard Electronics

-However, to make things even better this baby comes packed with some state of the art electronics.
+However, to make things even better, this guitar comes packed with some state of the art electronics.
 This gives players the ability to plug in and gig in front of some of the biggest and rowdiest crowds out there.

 - If there was one bad thing to be said about the electronic system it would be that the guitar doesn’t contain a built-in tuner.
 However, portable tuners are extremely affordable and dependable these days.

-- State of the art electronics
+State of the art electronics

-- Cutaway allows access to all frets
+Easy access to all frets

-- No built-in tuner
+No built-in tuner